-All three required sections of the SAT—Reading, Writing, and Math—also feature graphs, charts, and tables.
+The two sections of the SAT—Reading & Writing and Math—also feature graphs, charts, and tables.
 So if you're strong at interpreting data, this test feature might appeal to you.

 Cons of the SAT for International Students

-Another con is the SAT's emphasis on reading comprehension in all its sections.
-The Reading passages, while shorter in the new digital SAT, will still feature evidence-based questions, meaning you'll have to back up your answers with evidence from the text.
-All the questions in the Writing section feature longer passages, so you'll need a strong grasp of structure and syntax.
+One con is the SAT's emphasis on reading comprehension.
+The Reading passages, while shorter in the new digital SAT, will still feature evidence-based questions.
+This means you'll have to back up your answers with evidence from the text.
+All the questions in the Writing section feature passages, so you'll need a strong grasp of structure and syntax.

 The best way to get a sense of how SAT questions work is to take sample practice tests, as I'll discuss below.
 But first, let's consider the structure of the ACT, along with its pros and cons for international students applying to college in the US.